Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 ### Data Persistence

-A set of databases are implicitly implemented in the data persistence layer as support tools for components, however it is possible to leverage them to store other data:
+A set of databases are implemented in the data persistence layer both as support tools for existing components and to store data:
 - [**mongoDB**](https://www.mongodb.com/docs/) is a non-realtional database that supports the Orion-LD component.
 - [**MySQL**](https://dev.mysql.com/doc/) is a relational Database Management System (DBMS) that supports the Keyrock components to store users, applications and policies.
 Moreover, the following components are implemented to make historical data storage possible:
 - [**FIWARE Mintaka**](https://github.com/FIWARE/mintaka) is an Orion-LD component implementing NGSI-LD temporal API, hence allowing the retrieval of past data.
 - [**TimescaleDB**](https://docs.timescale.com/): a high performance PostgreSQL database designed to work with time-series data.